Evidence needed for your housing benefit claim and/or council tax support application

 Unless you get guaranteed pension credit, you cannot get housing benefit if you have more than £16,000 in capital.

 If you are working age you cannot get Council Tax Support if you have more than £6000 in capital.
 It does not matter how much, or, what your income is.

-If you are a pensioner you cannot get Council Tax Support if you have more than £16,000 capital unless you get guaranteed pension credit
+If you have reached qualifying age for state pension credit you cannot get Council Tax Support if you have more than £16,000 capital unless you get guaranteed pension credit

 If you/your partner gets Income Support,Income Related Employment & Support Allowance,or Income Based Jobseekers Allowance, you do not need to provide evidence of income.
 If you are waiting to hear about a claim for Income Support,Income Related Employment & Support Allowance,or Income Based Jobseekers Allowance, you must provide evidence of income and tell us how you are meeting your daily living expenses.